Splitting Axe vs Splitting Maul: Differences Explained

 On the contrary, splitting axe handles are mostly made from wood or composite materials.
 Composite handles are generally more long-lasting and lightweight than wooden and metal handles.

 Axe handles are a few inches shorter than splitting mauls.
 Try to compare the tool with your arm’s length.
-If the tool has the same length as your arm, that’s surely an axe, not a maul.
+If the tool is the same length as your arm, that’s surely an axe, not a maul.

 Usage

 Because of its lightness, the splitting axe is frequently used for splitting wood.
-The small handle and compact head make it easier to strike the wood with less force so that you don’t have to face frequent hand fatigue.
+The small handle and compact head make it easier to strike the wood with less force so you don’t have to face frequent hand fatigue.

 Mauls are extremely helpful to split the heaviest and thickest wood manually.
 The extra weight makes it easier to dig deep into the wood.
 One strike of the splitting maul for some softwood is enough to tear it into two pieces.